 The majority of bus shelters in Derbyshire are owned by the local district or parish council.

-In order to encourage the provision of quality bus shelters throughout the county, we have for several years offered grants of 50 per cent to district and parish councils to assist them with their purchase of bus shelters.
+In order to encourage the provision of quality bus shelters throughout the county, we have for several years offered grants of 50% to district and parish councils to assist them with their purchase of bus shelters.

 We consider that bus shelters provide an invaluable amenity to waiting bus passengers.
 Therefore visibility and safety are important features of the design especially for women, children and elderly people.